xvik/gradle-quality-plugin/README.md

 Plugin implements unified console output for all quality plugins, which greatly simplifies developer workflow: only console required for working with violations and makes it feel the same as java compiler errors.

-For example, in InteliJidea it would look like:
+For example, in IntelliJ Idea it would look like:
 ![](img/in-action.gif)

 Features: